Isle of Wight Guru

 The Isle of Wight has two escape rooms.

-One is called Random Rooms which has games on offer which are suitable for 12+ and others which are 18+.
-It describes itself as a 'real life, immersive game' although one of them is called the 'Goddess Curse Room' which I must admit isn't a routine part of my real life.
 I'm hoping to gather up a group of five other willing participants, as it works out cheaper if you go in a group.
-At the time of writing it was £63 for 6 people.
+At the time of writing, it is £66 for 6 people.
 It is in Newport and gets very good reviews.

 The other escape room on the Isle of Wight is called The Lost Crypt.
 It is more expensive than Random Rooms but it takes place in a real church crypt, which adds a bit of extra curiosity.
 The story uses real history about an 18th century surgeon.